muziejus/javascripting-english-major/10-leaflet.md

 With the map zoomed in like this, we can add a marker to [Bobst Library](https://en.wikipedia.org/wiki/Elmer_Holmes_Bobst_Library).
-For people unfamiliar with NYU, this library is on the edge of the park.
-From the Wikipedia article, we can get Bobst’s coordinates, 40.729444 and -73.997222.
+For people unfamiliar with NYU, this library is on the edge of the park.[^bobst] From the Wikipedia article, we can get Bobst’s coordinates, 40.729444 and -73.997222.
 Initializing a marker is similar to the tile layer: